 Locks: Each unit has been supplied with a lock and keys for the entrance door, and each room door.
 It is the responsibility of the resident to maintain the security of the unit.
 Doors and windows should be locked when the residents are not home.
 Keys to apartments/houses are not to be given to family, friends, or other students for use by residents of the apartments/houses.

-Maintenance: All maintenance concerns should be addressed with the Resident Assistant housed in UP1 or UP2, respectively.
+Maintenance: All maintenance concerns should be addressed with the Graduate Assistant.
 Additionally, maintenance concerns may be emailed to the Housing Maintenance staff at [email protected].

-Occupancy: The occupancy of the University Place Apartments based on the apartment.
+Occupancy: The occupancy of the University Place Apartments is based on the apartment.
 UP1 has three 2-bedroom apartments and twelve 3-bedroom apartments.
 All sixteen apartments in UP2 are 2-bedroom apartments.
-Contracts for the units are for the full academic year or for a 12 month lease, depending on the student’s preference.
+The Cabins offer 2-bedroom and 3-bedroom options as well.
+Contracts for the units are for the full academic year or for a 12 month lease, depending on the student’s preference, for UP1 and UP2.
+The Cabins are all 12-month lease options.
 Full occupancy must be maintained by eligible residents for the full academic year.

 Parking: Residents of the apartments/houses must purchase a parking permit from Campus Police.
 Parking vehicles on the roads or the grass is not permissible.